kskathe/kskathe/README.md

 - 👀 I’m interested in 🚀
 - 🌱 I’m currently learning Everything
 - 💞️ I’m looking to collaborate on my passion
-- 📫 Contact me on my 📧
+- 📫 Contact me on my Mail: kamalxs321@gmail.com

 <!---
 kskathe/kskathe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.